 This is the ordinary meeting of the P&C where normal business is discussed.
 These meetings are open to any member of the school community.
-However, non members may not speak unless the Chairperson has granted permission and they do not have voting rights.
-At least one meeting must be held per term with 7 days notice and a quorum of 8 financial members (>200 students) or 5 financial members (<=200 students).
+Attendees who are not P&C members may not speak unless the Chairperson has granted permission and they do not have voting rights.
+At least one General Meeting must be held per term, with 7 days' notice and a quorum of 8 financial members (>200 students) or 5 financial members (<=200 students).
 The minutes are adopted at the following meeting.